Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on experiments

-The LHC forward (LHCf) experiment \cite{LHCf:2008lfy} is designed to study the production of energetic neutral particles, such as $\gamma$, $\piz$, and neutrons, emitted in the very forward region at pseudorapidity $\eta > 8.4$, which significantly contributes to the air shower development induced by high-energy cosmic rays.
-LHCf comprises two independent subdetectors, Arm1 and Arm2, installed in the instrumental slots of the TANs (Neutral Target Absorbers), located $\pm140$\,m from the ATLAS interaction point.
-Each LHCf detector consists of two sampling and position-sensitive calorimeter towers.
+LHC forward (LHCf) is a forward experiment at LHC \cite{LHCf:2008lfy} designed to study production of energetic neutral particles, such as $\gamma$, $\piz$ and neutrons, emitted in the very forward region at pseudorapidity $\eta > 8.4$, which significantly contribute to the air shower development induced by high-energy cosmic rays.
+The LHCf experiment has two independent subdetectors, called Arm1 and Arm2, which were installed in the instrumental slots of the TANs (Neutral Target Absorbers) located at a distance of $\pm140$\,m from the ATLAS interaction point.
+Each LHCf detector is composed of two sampling and position-sensitive calorimeter towers.
 Above the design threshold of 100\,GeV, the energy resolution is better than 5\% for photons and 40\% for neutrons.

-Since the start of the LHC, LHCf has carried out a number of operations at various collision energies ranging from 0.9 to $13.6\,$TeV with \ppColl and \pPbColl.
-The measured inclusive differential cross sections of $\gamma$, $\piz$, and neutron~\cite{LHCf:2012stt,LHCf:2015nel,LHCf:2015rcj,LHCf:2017fnw,LHCf:2018gbv,LHCf:2020hjf}, mainly originating from the proton fragments, were used to test and tune the hadronic interaction models.
-The most recent operation in 2022 with \ppColl collisions at $\sqrt{s} = 13.6$\,TeV focused on increasing statistics to study strange hadron production by measuring the following: $\eta$ $(\eta \rightarrow 2\gamma)$, K$^0_s$ (K$^0_s \rightarrow 2\pi^0 \rightarrow 4\gamma$), and $\Lambda$ $(\Lambda \rightarrow n +\pi \rightarrow n+2\gamma)$.
-This is important for solving the muon puzzle, since strangeness enhancement in the forward region increases the muon yield in air shower simulations.
+Since the LHC start, the LHCf experiment has carried out a number of operations at various collision energies from 0.9 to 13.6 TeV with \ppColl and \pPbColl.
+The measured inclusive differential cross sections of $\gamma$, $\piz$ and neutron~\cite{LHCf:2012stt,LHCf:2015nel,LHCf:2015rcj,LHCf:2017fnw,LHCf:2018gbv,LHCf:2020hjf}, mainly originating from the fragment of protons, were used to test and tune the hadronic interaction models.
+The most recent operation in 2022 with \ppColl collisions at $\sqrt{s} = 13.6$\,TeV focused on an increase of statistics to study strange hadron production using measurements of $\eta$ $(\eta \rightarrow 2\gamma)$, $K^0_s$ $(K^0_s \rightarrow 2\pi^0 \rightarrow 4\gamma)$, and $\Lambda$ $(\Lambda \rightarrow n+\pi \rightarrow n+2\gamma)$, which is important to solve the muon puzzle of high-energy cosmic-ray observations, since strangeness enhancement in the forward region would increase the muon yield in air shower simulations.